lemlac/mulem/docs/reference.md

     return a + b + count
 ```

-This can be called like a function or like a `proc` when you pass an out variable at the end.
+This can be called like a function or like a void `proc` when you pass an out variable at the end.

 ```mu
 -- Function style: out parameter is the return value